zannloo/tp/docs/UserGuide.md

 - Must be a non-empty string should only contain alphanumeric characters and spaces.

 `EMAIL`:
-- Must be a non-empty string following the format **local-part@domain**.
+- Must be a non-empty string following the format `local-part@domain`.
-  - **local-part**
+  - `local-part`:
     - Should only contain **alphanumeric characters** and these **special characters**, excluding the parentheses, (+_.-).
     - May not start or end with any special characters.
-  - This is followed by a '@' and then a domain name.
-The domain name is made up of domain labels separated by periods.
+  - This is followed by a `@` and then `domain`.
+  - `domain`:
+    -  Made up of **domain labels** separated by periods.
-  - **domain**
+      - **domain labels**:
         - At least 2 characters long.
         - Consist of alphanumeric characters, separated only by hyphens, if any.
         - Must end with alphanumeric characters.

 `PHONE_NUMBER`:
 - Must be a non-empty string of numbers.